-- These statements apply to all stakeholders (Staff, Students, Parents, and Vendors) of Habitat School. - All school networks and systems will be protected by secure passwords. - All users are clearly defined with access rights to school technical systems and devices.
-Details of the access rights available to groups of users will be recorded by the IT Administrator and will be reviewed, at least annually, by the online safety group. - All stakeholders have a responsibility for securely keeping the login credentials.
+- These statements apply to all stakeholders (Staff, Students, Parents, Vendors) of International Indian School. - > All school networks and systems will be protected by secure passwords. - All users are clearly defined with the access rights to school technical systems and devices.
+Details of the access rights available to groups of users will be recorded by the IT Administrator and will be reviewed, at least annually, by the online safety group. - All stakeholders have responsibility in securely keeping the login credentials.
 Ensure that other users are not accessing the systems using other user's login credentials.
-Any breach of security or suspicious incidents must be immediately reported with evidence. - Passwords must not be shared with anyone. - All users will be provided with a username and password by the IT Administrator who will keep an up-to-date record of users and their usernames
+Any breach of security or suspicious incidents must be immediately reported with evidence. - > Passwords must not be shared with anyone. - All users will be provided with a username and password by IT Administrator who will keep an up to date record of users and their usernames

-Password Creation
+Password

-- Passwords should be long and must be over 8 characters in length.
+- Passwords should be long and must be over 8 characters in length..
 Passwords generated by using a combination of unconnected words that are over 16 characters long are extremely difficult to crack.
-Password must contain uppercase/lowercase letters, numbers, and special characters.
+Password must contain uppercase/lowercase letters, number and special characters.
 Passwords should be easy to remember, but difficult to guess or crack. - Passwords should be different for different accounts.
-This will ensure that other systems are not put at risk even if anyone's account is compromised.
+This will ensure that other systems are not put at risk even if anyone account is compromised. - Passwords must not contain any personal information about the user that might be known by others - Passwords must be changed on the first login to the system itself. - Passwords must not kept in writing or electronically which can be accessible by others.

-- Passwords must not contain any personal information about the user that might be known by others. - Password complexity for younger students is less (5-character maximum) and special characters are not included. - Password requirements for older students are more complex (8 characters minimum) including special characters. - Users are required to change their password if it is compromised.
-The school will reset passwords at the start of each academic year to avoid large numbers of forgotten password reset requests where there is no user-controlled reset process. - The administrator has an individual administrator account, as well as their own user account with access levels set at an appropriate level.
-Consideration is given to using two-factor authentication for such accounts. - An administrator account password for the school systems is kept in a secure school safe.
-This account and password are only used to recover or revoke access.
-Other administrator accounts cannot delete this account.
+- Records of learner usernames and passwords for younger students/pupils are securely kept which is accessible only by the IT administrator. - Password complexity for younger students is less (5-character maximum) and special characters are not included. - Password requirements for older students are more complex (8 characters minimum) including special characters. - Users are required to change their password if it is compromised.
+The school will reset passwords at the start of each academic year to avoid large numbers of forgotten password reset requests where there is no user-controlled reset process. - Student will be taught the importance of password security, this should include how passwords are compromised, and why these password rules are important. - Password enforcing will be applied to all users and systems in regular intervals (3 months) and whenever a compromise threat is detected by the IT administrator. - The administrator have an individual administrator account, as well as their own user account with access levels set at an appropriate level.
+Consideration is given using two factor authentication for such accounts. - An administrator account password for the school systems is kept in a secure school safe.
+This account and password is only used to recover or revoke access.
+Other administrator accounts does not have the ability to delete this account. - Any digitally stored administrator passwords is hashed using a suitable algorithm for storing passwords - There is a user-controlled password reset process to enable independent, but secure re-entry to the system.
+This ensures that only the owner has knowledge of the password. - Wherever user-controlled reset is not possible, passwords for new users, and replacement passwords for existing users is allocated by administrator.
+This password should be temporary and the user should be forced to change their password on first login.